 However, seeing as our calculator works logically and not emotionally, it understands that the Debt Avalanche is the more financially-reasonable method because it results in less interest payments; after accounting for minimum payments, it goes down the list of all CCs sorted by interest rate in descending order until all are paid for.

 Dealing with High Interest Rates

 If interest rates of credit cards are high, there are some ways to try and lower them:

 - Apply for credit cards with lower interest rates and transfer the balances of the high interest rate cards over.
 Find a list of good balance transfer credit cards.
 Be sure to read and understand the interest rates for balance transfers, fees, and other terms that may apply.

 - Apply for loans with relatively low interest rates and use them to pay off credit cards containing higher rates.
 House refinances, House Line of Credits, and personal loans are good candidates.
 Be sure to understand the fees and costs pertaining to loans.
 Use our Personal Loan Calculator to estimate the real APR of the loan, which should be at least a few points lower than credit card interest rates to work.

 - Contact credit card companies to try and negotiate down interest rates or balances.
-Most of the time, this won't work until monthly payments have stopped, which we do not recommend due to its negative impact in other areas of personal finance.
+Most of the time, this won't work until monthly payments have stopped, which is generally not recommend due to its negative impact in other areas of personal finance.

-Quick Tip: For anyone late in credit card payments, mails or phone calls from debt settlement companies are bound to come.
-It is not recommended to use these companies.
+Quick Tip: For anyone late in their credit card payments, physical mail or phone calls from debt settlement companies are likely to follow.
+However, they are normally not good options and can be scams .